LIVING IN RESIDENCE

 TERMINATION & CANCELLATION

-If you decide to cancel your Residence application you must cancel it in writing.
-Cancellations will not be accepted over the phone and we request that your cancellation letter comes to us via e-mail, fax, or mail.
-Please refer to the cancellation policy located here: Termination and Cancellation Policy
+If you decide to cancel your Residence application you must cancel in your My Housing Portal.
+Cancellations will not be accepted over the phone, via e-mail, fax, or mail.
+Please refer to the cancellation policy located here: Termination and Cancellation Policy.
+Remember, returning residents will have their deposit applied to their new application and must ensure they cancel prior to the deadlines detailed in the Termination and Cancellation Policy to have their deposit returned.

 Please refer to the cancellation policy located here: Termination and Cancellation PolicyOTHER

 Residents can apply at the front desk to stay during the Winter Break.
-You must submit your application prior to December 1, 2013 if you plan on staying for either part of or the entire break.
-There in an additional charge of $200.00 to stay over during this time.
+You must submit your application prior to December 1, 2016 if you plan on staying for either part of or the entire break.